 About the watch: yes it’s expensive and it’s probably not going to be easy to acquire (especially for those of you in the U.S.).
 But not to worry!
 We’ll be taking a look at alternatives for all of Bond’s watches throughout July and August.
 So you can expect more options for that watch in the very near future!.

 Have some suggestions for how to wear the No Time To Die Matera Jacket?
 Tell us about them in the comments!
 And don’t forget to check out our Guide to Contemporary Casual Style and our article on How to Dress Like Bond if you want more suggestions for updating your personal style.
-You can also visit our Facebook page, Instagram account, and Pinterest Boards for more James Bond, Daniel Craig and Steve McQueen style advice and inspiration!
+You can also visit our Facebook page, our NEW Instagram account and Pinterest Boards for more James Bond, Daniel Craig and Steve McQueen style advice and inspiration!